turingschool/front-end-curriculum/lessons/module-1/css-1.md

 ### CSS Practice Time, the remix!

-Revisit the static page you just made and add the `box sizing` property above to your CSS.
+Revisit the static page you just made and add the CSS rule shown above that applies the `box-sizing` property to your CSS.
 How does it change what's rendered in the browser?
+How is the size of the elements impacted?

 ***